crudecomputer/hldr/README.md

       favorite_saying @humble.favorite_saying
 ```

-Tables can also have aliases to have shorten qualified references.
+Tables can also have aliases to help shorten qualified references.

 ```
 public